wangwenx190/dynamic-desktop/README.md

 Microsoft Windows 7 ~ 10(with GUI desktop), both 32 bit and 64 bit systems.

 ## Important notes
-- Windows Vista and XP are not supported
+- Windows Vista and XP are not supported.
-- Enable Windows Aero first
+- This tool won't run if Windows Aero is disabled.
-- Win7 users only: make sure you have installed XAudio2(Win 8/8.1/10 have installed it already by default)
+- Win7 users only: make sure you have installed XAudio2(Win 8/8.1/10 have installed it already by default).
-- To experience Hardware Accelerated Decoding better, make sure this tool runs with your high performance GPU(on Optimus)
+- To experience *Hardware Accelerated Decoding* better, make sure this tool runs with your high performance GPU(on Optimus).
-- The CPU and memory usage will increase enormously if you are using software decoding
+- The CPU and memory usage will increase enormously if you are using software decoding and that's normal, all media players will, don't worry.
-- It would be nice if you update your graphics card driver to the latest version
+- It would be very nice if you update your graphics card driver to the latest version.
-- It's not recommended to run this tool in virtual machines, because the graphics card drivers of virtual machines are usually out-dated and even not completed
+- It's not recommended to run this tool in virtual machines, because the graphics card drivers of virtual machines are usually out-dated and even not completed.
 - If there is no picture but sound, please switch the hardware decoding algorithm or just use software decoding.
-Because hardware decoding has many limitations while software decoding has not
+Because hardware decoding has many limitations while software decoding has not.
+In one word, **IF YOU ENCOUNTER WITH ANY STRANGE PHENOMENA, TURN OFF HARDWARE DECODING**.
-- It's not recommended to change rendering engine again and again while it's playing videos, otherwise this tool is very likely to crash and I'm not able to help you in this kind of situation
+- It's not recommended to change rendering engine again and again while it's playing videos, otherwise this tool is very likely to crash and I'm not able to help you in this kind of situation.

 ## Compilation
 - Download [Qt5](http://download.qt.io/archive/qt/) and install it.